MooHub/docs/README.md

-# docs
+# Documentation
-General documentation for the project
+General documentation for the project.
+Work in progress

+### License
+Released under the MIT license.